-In terms of hierarchy in the 4 C’s of Diamonds, I consider it last.
-High clarity isn’t needed and You wont be able to see a difference between VS1 or higher.
-Only get a higher quality if there is a good deal.
-Each Diamond is unique.
+DIAMOND CLARITYIn terms of hierarchy in the 4 C’s of Diamonds, I consider it last.
+High clarity isn’t needed and You won’t be able to see a difference between VS1 or higher.
+Only get higher quality if there is a good deal.
+Each diamond is unique.
 A diamond has a fingerprint unique only to itself.
 Hence, Clarity refers to their birthmarks/flaws.
 Either internal (inclusions) or external (blemishes).
 The grade refers to the absence or presence of inclusion(flaw).
 In conclusion, Flawless is so rare some jewelers have never encountered one.
 So don’t think you need a flawless stone.
 Find a deeper discussion on clarity Here.
 As stated I find SI1 to be the sweet spot for value and quality.
-It’s possible to find a SI2 diamond that’s eye clean with great attribute.
+It’s possible to find an SI2 diamond that’s eye clean with great attributes.
 Those are stones worth evaluating and rarely an I1 can be found that’s a great stone.

 Below are descriptions of each clarity grade:

 - Flawless (FL) – No inclusions and blemishes are visible to a skilled grader using 10× magnification.

 - Internally Flawless (IF) – No inclusions and only blemishes are visible to a skilled grader using 10× magnification.

 - Very, Very Slightly Included (VVS1 and VVS2) – Inclusions are difficult for a skilled grader to see under 10× magnification.

 - Very Slightly Included (VS1 and VS2) – Inclusions are minor and range from difficult to somewhat easy for a skilled grader to see under 10x magnification.